Harvey Weinstein has been fired. So what's next?

 Now questions are swirling about what he might do next.
 Will the disturbing allegations of sexual harassment make him a pariah in Hollywood, or will he find support from some old friends?

+Actress Jessica Chastain tweeted Monday morning: "I'm sick of the media demanding only women speak up.
+What about the men?
+Perhaps many are afraid to look at their own behavior..."

+Indeed, there is rampant speculation in the entertainment world that other executives are guilty of similar sins.

-Weinstein's attorneys are anticipating more alarming stories about his behavior toward women, according to a source with knowledge of the matter.
+As for Weinstein, his attorneys are anticipating more alarming stories about his behavior toward women, according to a source with knowledge of the matter.

 The New Yorker and several other news outlets are working on investigations.
-And one of Weinstein's accusers, Lauren Sivan, is appearing Monday morning on NBC.
+And one of Weinstein's accusers, Lauren Sivan, appeared on NBC Monday morning.

 Related: Harvey Weinstein fired